 Since New Hanover Regional Medical Center received the first COVID-19 vaccines in mid-December 2020, it has put tens of thousands of shots in arms across southeastern North Carolina.

 NHRMC's vaccine distribution plans follow guidance released by the CDC and N.C.
 Department of Health and Human Services.
-As more vaccines become available, other groups will become eligible for vaccination.
+Currently, everyone age 16 and older in North Carolina will be eligible to receive a vaccine.
 Below are answers to some commonly asked questions about the vaccine.